Næstved Municipality

-Næstved is a municipality (Danish, kommune) in Region Sjælland on the island of Zealand (Sjælland) in the south of Denmark.
+Næstved Municipality (Næstved Kommune) is a kommune in the Region Sjælland on the island of Zealand in the south of Denmark.
 The municipality includes the island of Gavnø.
-It covers an area of 681 km², and has a total population of 83,801 (2022).
-Its mayor is Carsten Rasmussen, a member of the Social Democrats (Socialdemokraterne) political party.
+It covers an area of 681 km2, and has a total population of 84,895 (2025).
 The main town and the site of its municipal council is the town of Næstved.

 On 1 January 2007, Kommunalreformen ("The Municipal Reform" of 2007) merged the Næstved municipality with existing Fladså, Fuglebjerg, Holmegaard, and Suså municipalities to form the new Næstved municipality, increasing the total population to more than 80,000.
+As of 2024 the mayor is Carsten Rasmussen.

 Locations

 The ten largest locations in the municipality are:

 Politics

 Municipal council

 Næstved's municipal council consists of 31 members, elected every four years.

 Below are the municipal councils elected since the Municipal Reform of 2007.